Days of thunder this week as heavy rain and floods set to continue

 “The data on Ofwat’s website shows that investment has been largely constant over time and that net investment in the sector has improved four-fold.”

-She said: “The ground is really dry and when it is so dry it acts a little bit like concrete and that water can’t get in so it drains straight off.

-“There is the damage to homes and businesses these floods can cause, and inconvenience with transport disruptions, but if it is very heavy in one place it can also be very dangerous.”

-Elsewhere, the body of a teenage girl was found after emergency services were called to Crossdrive Road, Stalybridge, west of Manchester, to reports of a person getting into difficulty in water on Monday evening.
+Meanwhile, Greater Manchester Police said the body of a teenage girl was found after emergency services were called to Crowswood Road, Stalybridge, west of Manchester, to reports of a person getting into difficulty in water on Monday.

 Register for free to continue reading